 If interest rates stay low, Jeff and Diane will pay off their mortgage sooner.
 If interest rates go up, they will already be used to a higher payment.
-By the way, if the rate were to stay at 2.25% and they kept making the payments based on 5.00%, they would lop about 8 years off their mortgage and save more than \$30,000 in interest.
+By the way, if the rate were to stay at 2.70% and they kept making the payments based on 5.00%, they would lop about 8 years off their mortgage and save more than \$30,000 in interest.

-Applying tax refunds to mortgage principal - Even if Jeff and Diane leave the mortgage payment alone at prime, and assuming it stays at 2.25% for the entire period, they can save three years of mortgage payments by slapping their annual \$2,000 tax refunds toward principal.
+Applying tax refunds to mortgage principal - Even if Jeff and Diane leave the mortgage payment alone at prime, and assuming it stays at 2.70% for the entire period, they can save three years of mortgage payments by slapping their annual \$2,000 tax refunds toward principal.
 They can keep almost \$14,000 in their pockets instead of giving it to the lender.

 Taking control of your mortgage insurance - A person's debts shouldn't last longer than they do.
 That said, it makes sense to acquire life insurance on your own rather than through the lender for a few reasons.
 First, the benefit gets paid to someone you choose, not the lender.
 They can decide whether to pay off the mortgage or keep making mortgage payments.
-Second, lender-provided insurance only pays out the mortgage balance which maybe reduced if using any principal reducing strategies.
+Second, lender-provided insurance only pays out the mortgage balance which may be reduced if using any principal reducing strategies.
 Third, the survivor of a joint plan can continue their coverage.
+RateSupermarket.ca, May 10th, 2016.
+Mortgage rates are subject to change without notice.

 Want help with your financial strategies?
 Contact our office!
 [1]

-Copyright © 2011 AdvisorNet Communications Inc. All rights reserved.
+Copyright © 2016 AdvisorNet Communications Inc. All rights reserved.
 This article is provided for informational purposes only and is based on the perspectives and opinions of the owners and writers only.
 The information provided is not intended to provide specific financial advice.
 It is strongly recommended that the reader seek qualified professional advice before making any financial decisions based on anything discussed in this article.
-This article is not to be copied or republished in any format for any reason without the written permission of the AdvisorNet Communications.
+This article is not to be copied or republished in any format for any reason without the written permission of the

+AdvisorNet Communications.
 The publisher does not guarantee the accuracy of the information and is not liable in any way for any error or omission.